sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 <https://github.com/jwcarr/vertical_drift/algorithms/R/drift_algorithms.R>)
 and also adopted their parameter settings (adjusted to the smaller font size in MECO).
-I do not report any data for the `compare` method as this algorithm glitched on most trials.
+I do not report any data for the `compare` method as this algorithm glitched on most of the trials.
 Anyway, it was the worst performing method in Carr et al. and is clearly not competitive.

 # Fitting process